-For the reasons discussed in section 2, we limit observations to the Central Asian region extending between $10^{\circ} - 50^{\circ}$ N and $40^{\circ} - 120^{\circ}$ E. Concentration is on obtaining group velocity dispersion curves for the first crustal overtone starting at about 5 sec period and extending to about 20 sec.
-We used broad-band waveforms following earthquakes that occurred between 1977 and 2002 in and around Eurasia recorded at stations from both global networks (GDSN, GSN, GEOSCOPE) as well as temporary regional arrays (e.g., KNET, KAZNET, Saudi Arabian Network, PASSCAL deployments in Tibet and Nepal).
+For the reasons discussed in Section 2, we limit observations to the Central Asian region extending between $10^{\circ}-50^{\circ}$ N and $40^{\circ}-120^{\circ}$ E. Concentration is on obtaining group velocity dispersion curves for the first crustal overtone starting at approximately a 5-s period and extending to approximately 20 s.
+We used broad-band waveforms following earthquakes that occurred between 1977 and 2002 in and around Eurasia recorded at stations from global networks (Global Seismographic network GEOSCOPE), regional networks (Kyzgyz, Kazakh, Saudi Arabia Networks), as well as PASSCAL (Program for the Array Studies of the Continental Lithosphere) deployments in Tibet (Owens et al. 1993; Rapine et al. 2001) and Nepal (Sheehan et al. 2002).

-To identify higher modes we used the same FTAN technique that has been used previously for detecting and measuring the dispersion of fundamental modes (e.g., Levshin et al., 1972a, 1989, 1992; Ritzwoller & Levshin, 1998).
-Higher mode group velocity curves from FTAN diagrams were obtained only when a distinct short-period higher-mode signal was visible (e.g., Figures 10, 11).
-The percent of such records relative to records with distinct fundamental mode signals is small, on the order of 3%.
-Outliers were rejected by comparison with values obtained by ray-tracing through the group velocity maps obtained from the model of Shapiro & Ritzwoller (2002).
-The number of individual dispersion curves that withstood outlier rejection is shown in Figure 12.
-The maximum is at periods between about 8 and 15 sec.
-Figure 13 illustrates the coverage of the region for both Rayleigh and Love first overtones.
-Coverage is best in Western China, but at the shorter periods extends into Iran in the west, north into Mongolia and Kazakhstan, and east into eastern China.
-At the longer periods, good path coverage is exclusive to Western China and environs.
-This is because by 17 sec period, for example, the first higher mode in regions with thinner crust than Tibet strongly samples the mantle and is effectively unobservable.
+To identify higher modes, we used the same Frequency-Time Analysis (FTAN) technique that has been used previously for detecting and measuring the dispersion of fundamental modes (e.g. Levshin et al. 1972a, 1989, 1992; Ritzwoller & Levshin 1998).
+Higher mode group velocity curves from FTAN diagrams were obtained only when a distinct short-period higher mode signal was visible (e.g. Figs 10 and 11).
+The percentage of such records relative to records with distinct fundamental mode signals is small, of the order of 3 per cent.
+The epicentral distances for most of observations are between 800 and 2500 km.
+Outliers were rejected by comparison with values obtained by ray tracing through the group velocity maps obtained from the model of Shapiro & Ritzwoller (2002).
+The number of individual dispersion curves that withstood outlier rejection is shown in Fig. 12.
+The maximum is at periods between approximately 8 and 15 s.
+Fig. 13 illustrates the coverage of the region for both Rayleigh and Love first overtones.
+Coverage is best in western China, but at the shorter periods extends into Iran in the west, north into Mongolia and Kazakhstan, and east into eastern China.
+At the longer periods, good path coverage is exclusive to western China and environs.
+This is because by the 17-s period, for example, the first higher mode in regions with thinner crust than Tibet strongly samples the mantle and is effectively unobservable.
 The first crustal overtone constraint on crustal structure, therefore, is a broader band and stronger constraint on the Tibetan crust than on the crust in other regions.